B-gann21/game_shop_stock_manager/README.md

 Uses Ruby version 2.7.4, Rails version 5.2.7, and PostgreSQL.

+### This project has a Heroku app [here](http://game-shop-manager.herokuapp.com/) if you are not interested in running the code from your local machine

 [Database design table](https://dbdesigner.page.link/MXDMP3tZhFNrPUJJ9)

+## How to get the app and test suites running on your machine

-## Getting started - Setting up Ruby 2.7.4 and Rails 5.2.7 using Rbenv; Installing PostgreSQL using Homebrew
+### Setting up Ruby 2.7.4 and Rails 5.2.7 using Rbenv; Installing PostgreSQL using Homebrew

 ### Requires a Mac computer